department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 ### How do I get these benefits?

-You’ll need to apply for benefits. <br>
+You’ll need to file a claim for benefits. <br>
 [Find out how to file a claim for disability compensation](/disability-benefits/apply/).

 [Learn more about service in Southwest Asia](https://www.publichealth.va.gov/exposures/gulfwar/military-service.asp).